emullaney/emullaney.github.io/index.md

 ### Speaking

 #### Women in Tech Summit Philadelphia 2017: Uniqueness is an Advantage – For You & Your Company
-I created a panel discussion in 2016 called Staying a Woman in Tech.
-That panel is being merged into this new panel on diversity in tech as a positive advantage.
-The panel will take place in April in Philadelphia.
-[Women in Tech Summit Philadelphia](http://womenintechsummit.net/philly_session/uniqueness-is-an-advantage-for-you-your-company/)
+This panel was a joint effort with myself and Brigitte Corbin.
+We coordinated it and had an excellent discussion on panel how  you can “embrace your uniqueness” and use it not only to your own advantage but also to the advantage of your company.
+[Panel recap](https://www.caktusgroup.com/blog/2017/05/17/uniqueness-advantage/)

 #### PyCaribbean 2017: Reach More People: SMS Data Collection with RapidPro
 This was a deep dive into RapidPro's functionality and an overview of TracPro which is a dashboard add-on to RapidPro.
 This conference was in February 2017.
-[PyCaribbean 2017](http://pycaribbean.com/)
+[PyCaribbean 2017 video](https://www.youtube.com/watch?v=OVpGe48MtnU)

 #### RapidCon 2016: TracPro - How it Works & What It Does
 This was a technical deep dive into TracPro which is a dashboard add-on to RapidPro which we custom designed for UNICEF at Caktus.
 RapidCon is a small invite-only conference for RapidPro developers hosted by UNICEF.
 I gave this talk in November 2016 at the second annual RapidCon.
 [My RapidCon Recap](https://www.caktusgroup.com/blog/2016/11/16/rapidcon-2016-rapidpro-developers-recap/)

 #### Raleigh Women in Tech Summit 2016: Staying a Woman in Tech
 I submitted, organized and spoke on this panel in October 2016.
-[Staying a Woman in Tech Panel description](http://womenintechsummit.net/raleigh_session/staying-a-woman-in-tech/).
 Read more in [our moderator's post on Medium](https://medium.com/@TWelsonRossman/staying-a-women-in-tech-a-moderators-view-6bbe93b3929d).

 #### PyData Carolinas 2016: Reach More People: SMS Data Collection with RapidPro
 We presented a RapidPro talk with a focus on data collection and on using RapidPro's API to create your own data visualizations.
 [PyData Carolinas Talk Recording](https://www.youtube.com/watch?v=aiJMjBq1Ork#t=11m28s).